U.S. approves Abbott coronavirus test; company set to ship 150,000

 By Julie Steenhuysen and Carl O'Donnell

-March 18 (Reuters) - The U.S. Food and Drug Administration on Wednesday granted Abbott Laboratories approval to sell a test for the new coronavirus, as more companies begin producing much needed diagnostics for the pathogen that has set off a global pandemic.
+(Reuters) - The U.S. Food and Drug Administration on Wednesday granted Abbott Laboratories <ABT.N> approval to sell a test for the new coronavirus, as more companies begin producing much needed diagnostics for the pathogen that has set off a global pandemic.

 The tests will help meet a major U.S. shortfall of diagnostic capabilities that has severely limited the nation's ability to track the spread of the outbreak.